-Garcinia Cambogia did not produce better results than placebo in terms of weight loss or fat loss.
+Garcinia Cambogia did not produce superior results to placebo in terms of weight loss or in terms of fat loss.

 In fact, although the difference was not statistically significant, the group that did not use Garcinia Cambogia tended to lose more weight than the group that used it, as you can see In this image.

 A meta-analysis serves to bring together the results of several studies, and then draw a conclusion from that data.